 The MCM is a coursework degree for those looking to enter or advance their career in the construction industry.
-It requires twelve courses, plus any needed leveling courses, to complete the degree, which is three more than the MSCM.
-This produces a graduate who is very well rounded in their knowledge of construction management theories.
-Also, despite the additional coursework, the MCM is simpler to complete than the MSCM.
-In many ways the MCM is a terminal degree because the lack of research does not prepare students to further their education with a Doctor of Philosophy (PhD).
+It requires ten courses, plus four leveling courses for those without a Construction Management bachelor's degree from an ACCE accredited program, to complete the degree.
+The MCM is simpler to complete than the MSCM, however, it is a terminal degree because the lack of research does not prepare students to further their education with a Doctor of Philosophy (PhD).
 Likewise, the lack of thesis does not prepare students well for law school (Juris Doctorate), due to the lower volume of writing.
-Historically, the MCM has been slightly more popular than the MSCM, with 60 percent of students choosing for forgo writing a thesis.
+Historically, the MCM has been more popular than the MSCM, with 60 percent of students choosing for forgo writing a thesis.